gpozzetti/dummy_user_model/README.md

      -> flask development server is running
      -> but database was not initialized properly so user table does not exist.
 Actually, the .db sqlite3 files is just created after the missed attemps of a sign-up.
      Using sqlite editor to watch inside, I see an empty database file, without even the tables declared.

+     The absence of the README.MD is annoying because it can confuse the user which may ask himself if he needs to run some extra commands or different commands.
+     After solving the init_db bug, I noticed my approach to call the python script directly, as for very simple Flask example, is correct.

- - some typos made the code non PEP-8 and difficult to read.
+ - some "typos-formatting" made the code non PEP-8 and difficult to read.

  SQL Injections
  --------------